-Under generally accepted accounting principles, a tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
+Under GAAP, a tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
 For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
 The Foundation and Affiliate had no material uncertain tax positions that qualify for recognition or disclosure in the consolidated financial statements.

-As of December 31, 2018 and 2017, the Organizations have no accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2019 and 2018, the Organizations have no accrued interest or penalties related to uncertain tax positions.
 It is their policy to recognize interest and/or penalties related to income tax matters in income tax expense.